-The heart of Thanksgiving Point is a magnificent fifty-five acre park of spectacular theme gardens that debuted of summer of 2000.
+The heart of Thanksgiving Point is the magnificent 55-acre Ashton Gardens.
 Each area in the Garden has an individual identity, like rooms in an estate.
-Visitors will be enchanted by a Rose Garden, Monet Garden, Italian Garden, Secret Garden, Butterfly Garden, vista Garden, Parterre Garden, the Largest Man-Made Waterfall and an outdoor atmosphere.
+Visitors will be enchanted by a Rose Garden, Monet Garden, Italian Garden, Secret Garden, Butterfly Garden, vista Garden, Parterre Garden, the Largest Man-Made Waterfall and the one-of-a-kind Light of the World Garden.
 Each spring 300,000 tulips are on display in the annual Tulip Festival.
 More than 100,000 guests visit the festival each year.

 An agricultural learning and discovery center, called Farm Country, is home to a charming animal park and demonstration vegetable garden.
 Large greenhouses and multiple classrooms allow growing and learning to continue throughout the year.